adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 n.
 Hyaluronic acid from Quest diagnostics (19480X); CPT code 83520.
 This is a good test to run if you think you have jelly-like fat (geloid fat) as in lipedema, diffuse Dercum's disease and widespread Madelung's disease.

-If you have significant edema (lymphedema) and have never had a lymphoscintigraphy scan but want one to better understand your lymphatic anatomy and physiology, please contact me and I can schedule one for you prior to your appointment time.
+If you have significant edema (lymphedema) and have never had a lymphoscintigraphy scan but want one to better understand your lymphatic anatomy and physiology, your primary care physician can order one for you either locally or at the University of Arizona.
+Please call well ahead of time as they book 1-2 months out.
 Lymphoscintigraphy can be used to detect blockages in the lymph vessels or the absence of lymph vessel.
 This test requires a small amount of radioactive material to be injected through a small needle into the hand or foot.
 Except for minor discomfort (some people with chronic pain experience more pain) and skin injection, this test is not otherwise dangerous or painful.

 More here: http://www.uahealth.com/library/sections/article/lymphoscintigraphy